 Still others, because of their fear of failure have become so risk-averse that they choose to avoid these conversations completely.
 Making errors in judgement on these kinds of issues is commonly associated not just with moral degeneracy but also with ignorance, shame, and even spiritual damnation.
-For many members managing these conflicts and finding healthy ways to talk about them can literally be a matter of life or death (see Family Acceptance Project).
+For many people, managing these conflicts and finding healthy ways to talk about them literally can be a matter of life or death (see Family Acceptance Project).

-Circles of Empathy can help you approach these tensions, conflicts, and challenging conversations by suggesting the most important questions to ask each other, helping you explore your thoughts and feelings safely, and helping you to create and maintain healthy interpersonal boundaries.
+The Circles of Empathy practice suggests the most important questions to think about, helps us explore our thoughts and feelings safely, and while maintaining healthy interpersonal boundaries.

 ABOUT THE CIRCLES OF EMPATHY PRACTICE